aws-samples/terraform-eks-workshop/workshop/content/500_eks-terraform-workshop/510_Scenario/intro.md

 #### Initial setup for Terraform

-In this stage we create some pre-requsite S3 buckets and dynamodDB tables that will be used to centrally hold the Terraform "state" and control locking of that state:
+In this stage we create some pre-requisite S3 buckets and dynamodDB tables that will be used to centrally hold the Terraform "state" and control locking of that state:

 ![tf-state](/images/andyt/tf-state-aws.jpg)